Verifying the output of quantum optimizers with ground-state energy lower bounds: Ingredients of the chordal branch-and-bound method

+As a comparison with previous similar methods, notice that the branch-and-bound technique introduced in Ref.~\cite{rendl2008solving} exploits a lower bound method that is almost equivalent to the first level of the relaxation \eqref{eq:relaxapp}, with the addition of some hand crafted linear constraints.
+Indeed, the mentioned relaxation can be obtained by considering a moment matrix generated by the set of monomials composed of the spin variables only, without the identity operator.
+Hence, it results in the first level of the Lasserre hierarchy, diminished by the absence of the one (the first) row of the matrix.
+In contrast, the hierarchy discussed here allows to systematically construct an infinite family of increasingly precise relaxations that yield better and better bounds at the price of an increasing computational cost.

-\subsubsection{Exploiting sparsity via the chordal extension}
+\subsection{Exploiting sparsity via the chordal extension}

-Recall that, depending on the kind of system considered, the optimisation problem defined by the Hamiltonian \eqref{eq:Hamiltonian} can be sparse.
-As is shown in Refs.~\cite{waki2006sums,lasserre2006convergent}, we can exploit this sparsity to derive a more scalable relaxation than \eqref{eq:relax}.
-Intuitively, the idea behind the modification is the following: for any pair of non-interacting spins $i,j$, the corresponding two-body expectation value $\langle \sigma_i \sigma_j \rangle_P$ is not needed for the computation of the energy.
-Thus, a moment matrix with all two-body correlations is including some potentially unnecessary information.
-Hence, finding the minimal amount of such information that is sufficient to perform the optimisation of the energy, helps define a more efficient relaxation.
+Depending on the kind of system considered, the optimisation problem defined by the Hamiltonian \eqref{eq:Hamiltonian1} can be sparse.
+As is shown in Refs.~\cite{waki2006sums,lasserre2006convergent}, we can exploit this sparsity to derive a more scalable relaxation than \eqref{eq:relaxapp}.

 The method works as follows: take the dependency graph $\depgraphG$ of the problem and check if it is chordal.
-A graph is said to be chordal if all its cycles of four or more vertices have a chord, i.e. an edge that is not part of the cycle but connects two vertices of the cycle.
-If $G$ is not chordal, construct a so-called chordal extension $\depgraphG_C$ of $G$ by suitably adding edges until the graph is chordal (see Figure \ref{fig:chordal} for an example).
+As mentioned in the main text, a graph is said to be chordal if all its cycles of four or more vertices have a chord, i.e. an edge that is not part of the cycle but connects two vertices of the cycle.
+If $G$ is not chordal, construct a so-called chordal extension $\depgraphG_C$ of $G$ by suitably adding edges until the graph is chordal.
 The chordal extension of a graph is not unique, but a chordal extension can always be found, simply because any fully connected graph is chordal.
-The challenge is to find a chordal extension that is still relatively sparse.
-A method that works well in this respect for all the cases studied here is to compute an approximate minimum degree ordering of the graph nodes, followed by Cholesky factorization~\cite{vandenberghe2015chordal}.
+As it will became clear in the following, for our purposes it is crucial to find a chordal extension that is still relatively sparse.
+A poly-time method that works well in this respect for all the cases studied here is to compute an approximate minimum degree ordering of the graph nodes, followed by Cholesky factorization of a positive semidefinite matrix with the associated sparsity pattern~\cite{vandenberghe2015chordal}.
+Once a specific chordal extension $\depgraphG_C$ is constructed, it will contain a number of $n_C$ maximal cliques $C_l \subset \interactiongraphVset$.
+A clique, that is a fully connected subgraph, is maximal if it cannot be extended by including any other adjacent vertex.
+Since the graph $\depgraphG$ represents a sparse Hamiltonian, and $\depgraphG_C$ is obtained from $\depgraphG$ by simply adding some edges, the function \eqref{eq:Hamiltonian1} can be decomposed into a sum $H = \sum_l H_{C_l}$ of terms that each contain only variables contained in a given maximal clique $C_l$.